maitreyeegohad/7-Arrays-and-Strings/README.md

 Step 3: Initialize sum to 0.

-Step 4: Display the message "Enter array: " to prompt the user for input.
+Step 4: Display the message "Enter array:" to prompt the user for input.

 Step 5: Use a for loop to iterate from i = 0 to i < 6:
 Step 5.1: In each iteration, take input from the user and store it in the array x[i].